 Prior to 2015, FISH provided bi-weekly English lessons and clinical services (including BMI, blood pressure, blood glucose, consultations) in the marketplace of Maclovio Rojas.
 Under the mentorship of Dr. Gitanjali Arora, FISH re-evaluated its clinical services based on current global health ethical standards and temporarily discontinued all marketplace clinic activities.

-Some of the fundamental flaws in FISH’s prior service model included: (1) creation of a “healthcare system” dependent on international service providers, (2) limited physician oversight and guidance, (3) lack of integration with Mexican non-profits and community-based organizations, and (4) poor communication with community leaders.
+Today, we have built upon FISH’s prior service model to include: (1) creating a “healthcare system” dependent on international service providers, (2) increasing physician oversight and guidance, (3) integrating Mexican non-profits and community-based organizations, and (4) better communication with community leaders.

-After the major organizational transition in 2015, FISH has significantly improved the caliber of its English lessons.
+After a major organizational transition in 2015, FISH has significantly improved the caliber of its English lessons.
 Our new curriculum utilizes ESL textbooks, projector technology, health education modules, and a donated library.
-We have also introduced an educational computer lab and Pen Pals program.
+We have also introduced a Pen Pals program.
 Our clinical service model has also transitioned from unsupervised marketplace clinics to bi-weekly blood pressure screenings and quarterly health fairs.
 Our BP screenings are conducted using revised, physician-approved protocols, referrals to local clinics for follow-up care, and health education.
 Our health fairs, planned in conjunction with community leaders, emphasize health education and healthy lifestyle habits.
-The youth of Maclovio Rojas have particularly benefited from our new programs, and consistently attend our bi-weekly events.
+The youth of Maclovio Rojas have particularly benefited from our new programs, and they consistently attend our bi-weekly events.

-By emphasizing upstream determinants of health and overall well-being, our work closely parallels global health efforts worldwide.
+By emphasizing upstream determinants of health and overall well-being, our work parallels global health efforts worldwide, such as the United Nations’ Sustainable Development Goals.
 Moving forward, FISH will continue to improve its educational and clinical services with a focus on community partnership and empowerment.